Nurudeen2020/Fault-Detection-In-Wafferes-based-on-Sensor-Data/README.md

 # Fault-Detection-In-Wafferes-based-on-Sensor-Data
-An end to end project that predicts the quality of wafer sendor based on a given training data
+An end to end project that predicts the quality of wafer sensor based on a given training data